Just Who IS This Guy?

 Granted, it's hardly all our fault.
 Let's look at unfulfillable financial promise number one, Social Security.
 Social Security is an 83-year-old program that's been around since before the first Boomer (1946) was born.
 Social Security is a welfare program.
 Always has been.
 I'm not complaining or about to give up my distressingly humble little piece of the pie.
 Without it, I'd be living in a tent.

-[All right, let me be honest, without it and its first cousin, Medicare, I might not be living at all, but one example will serve my purposes here.]
+[All right, let me be honest, without it and its first cousin, Medicare, I might not be living at all.]

 However, when it was set up, living long enough to collect it was much more chancy than it is now.
 The Gummit set up a Bernie Madoff sort of system.
 Why invest the money in something real and when there would always be plenty of new taxpayers to fund the needs of the retired?